tolgadevsec/PHP-Security-Cheatsheet/README.md

 &DiacriticalAcute;&equals;&lt;&comma;&vert;&sup2;&sup3;
 ```

-The default flag won't protect you sufficiently if you forget to enclose your HTML attributes in single
+The default flag won't protect you sufficiently if you forget to enclose your HTML attributes in **single quotes**
-or double quotes.
-For example, the htmlentities function won't encode the characters of the following XSS
+or **double quotes**.
+For example, the `htmlentities` function won't encode the characters of the following XSS
 payload:

 ```